nicoespeon/understandlegacycode.com/content/blog/another-way-of-refactoring-untested-code/index.md

 If your feature doesn’t touch the I/O much (like in this kata), it’s quite easy to do.

 I’ve presented you with 2 approaches to tackle untested legacy code.
-Next time, I’ll take a step back and write up a detailed comparison of both (pros and cons, which to use and when…).
+[In the next post](https://understandlegacycode.com/blog/comparing-two-approaches-refactoring-untested-code/), I take a step back and compare of both (pros and cons, which to use and when…).
 Until then, try to practice this one, and [let me know how you feel about it](https://twitter.com/nicoespeon)!